 - Macros are the food groups that contain calories and supply your body with energy.

-- Calculate how much of each macronutrient you need according to your goal.
+- Calculate how many calories you need to achieve your goal.

 - Buy a decent set of scales and weigh your food properly.